×

 • Tibetan is spoken as a national language in: Nepal, Tibet.

 You will also get to know the continents where Russian and Tibetan speaking countries lie.
-Based on the number of people that speak these languages, the position of Russian language is 7 and position of Tibetan language is not available.
+Based on the number of people that speak these languages, the position of Russian language is 7 and position of Tibetan language is 29.
 Find all the information about these languages on Russian and Tibetan.

 Russian and Tibetan Language History